OpenLinux as part of SIM7600E-H modules

 Now that we have access to the shell and can start working with the module's command line, let's try to compile our first application to load into the module.

-This can be difficult for many!
-Because the module works on the Linux operating system, in order to avoid collisions when compiling code under Windows, it is best to compile in the native environment - Linux.
+This can be a challenge for many people!
+Because the module runs on an operating system.
+Linux, to avoid collisions when compiling code under Windows – it is best to compile in the native environment – Linux.

-We will not dwell on how, in the absence of Linux and the desire to install it on your machine, you can install it on a virtual one.
-We will use VirtualBox, install Ubuntu version 20.04 (the current version at the time of this writing) and already under it we will start working with compilers, SDKs, etc.
+We will not dwell in detail on how in the absence of Linux and if you don't want to install it on your machine, you can install it on a virtual machine.
+We'll use VirtualBox, install Ubuntu version 20.04 (the current version at the time of writing) and we will begin working with compilers, SDK, etc. under it.

-We pass into the Linux environment and unpack the archive received from the distributor.
+Moving on to Wednesday Linux and unpack the archive received from the distributor.

 simcom@VirtualBox:~/Desktop/OpenLinux$ sudo tar -xzf MDM9x07_OL_2U_22_V1.12_191227.tar.gz